AntumDeluge/invisibility/README.md

 Invisibility Potion by TenPlus1

-This mod lets you craft an invisibility potion using 1x Nyan Cat and 1x Glass Bottle.
+This mod lets you craft an invisibility potion using 1x Nyan Cat Rainbow and 1x Glass Bottle.

 Use potion to hide yourself AND nametag (0.4.14 dev only) for 5 minutes.